jon-lipstate/pg_pool/readme.md

 - Struct scanning doesn't support pointer fields
 - Some error conditions panic instead of returning errors
 - More testing/asserts
-- tprint is used extensively and not really cleaned up yet
+- tprint is used extensively and not really cleaned up yet; have not yet to decided path to go on this